 So by applying with a direct lender, you will simply fill in your details and your guarantor’s details and provided that you have passed the checks carried out by guarantor lenders, they will be able to transfer the funds to you on the same day.

 A direct lender will directly process your application and directly transfer the funds into your account.
 By comparison, a broker will act as an agent on behalf of the lenders thereby taking down your details and passing these on to other companies who may be able to offer you a loan.
-The broker will usually take an introductory fee from the lender for finding the customer and in some cases, the broker will also take a commission from the individual for finding them a loan.
+The broker will usually take an introductory fee from the lender.

-You can see in the diagram above how a direct lender is simply between and individual and lender but a loan broker will pass on your details to a series of other lender.
+You can see in the diagram above how a direct lender is simply between an individual and lender but a loan broker will pass on your details to a series of other lender.
 The advantage of working with a broker is that if you are not confident that your application will be successful, they should be able to help you find a loan by sharing your details with other potential lenders.
-However, several brokers have not acted responsibly and have taken unsolicited fees of up to £80 from borrowers and have passed on their details to other companies without them being granted a loan successfully.

 People type into Google ‘guarantor loan no broker’ or ‘guarantor loan not brokers’ because they want to work with just the lenders instead.
 Some individuals may have had bad experiences in the past with brokers and are therefore specifically looking to avoid such brokers.
 Above all, there will be no hidden fees for applying with a direct lender, you will simply pay the interest of the loan that is charged by the lender.
 Ways to spot a broker include phrases such as: